 University of Toronto: Department of Classics and Department of the History of Art

 University of Victoria: Department of Greek and Roman Studies

 University of Waterloo: Department of Classical Studies and Department of Anthropology

-Wilfrid Laurier University: Department of Archaeology and Classical Studies
+Wilfrid Laurier University: Department of Archaeology and Heritage Studies

 York University: Main Homepage

 Embassy of Canada to Greece: Main Homepage

 For further information on Institutional Memberships, please contact CIG’s President, Dr Scott Gallimore.